Ring of Kerry Tour

 Saint Michael’s Church Waterville 51°49’41.82″N / 10°10’25.41″W

 We come across a two Statues one of a Local Football star and one of the most famous men in history “Charlie Chaplin” a regular visitor in the late 1960’s and was a great friend of Billy and Mary Huggard who ran the Butler Arms hotel.
 It was Billy’s son at our Hotel gave us a heads up on Charlie Chaplin whose family still visit here regularly.
-We spend some time in Waterville and move towards Caherdaniel and a visit to Derrynane Beach.
+We spent some time in Waterville and then travelled towards Caherdaniel and a visit to Derrynane Beach.

-The Drive from Waterville is just magnificent, there is an Ancient Standing Stone row on the left just a short drive from the Village and next stop is Loher Church, it has to be the most amazing place to get married, it looks down on the Atlantic Ocean wow what a view.
+The Drive from Waterville is just magnificent, there is an Ancient Standing Stone row on the left just a short drive from the Village, and next stop is Loher Church, it has to be the most amazing place to get married, it looks down on the Atlantic Ocean wow what a view.

 Loher Church 51°48’4.86″N / 10°10’4.70″W